panzerdp/dmitripavlutin.com/content/posts/159-trim-strings/index.md

 * *ZERO WIDTH NO-BREAK SPACE* (`U+FEFFU` code point)
 * Any other character from [Space Separator](https://www.compart.com/en/unicode/category/Zs) category

-In simple words, the whitespaces are characters that when rendered on the screen create an empty white space.
+In simple words, the whitespaces are characters that rendered on the screen create an empty white space.

 Common whitespace characters are space `' '` and tab `'\t'`.